Do you need conveyancing advice from our specialist solicitors?

 - Deed of Covenant fee – this fee is charged by the landlord or management company for the property and can be difficult to estimate.
 Often it is between £100-£500 (plus VAT at 20% (£20-£100)).
 Again, this fee is usually paid by the buyer of the property.
 The terms of the lease will confirm the position.

-*These fees vary from property to property as they are set by individual landlords and management companies.
-This means that on occasion they can be significantly more than the ranges given above.
-We can give you an accurate figure once we have sight of both the lease and the leasehold information pack provided by the landlord/management company.
+These fees vary from property to property as they are set by individual landlords and management companies.
+This means that on occasion, they can be significantly more than the ranges given above.
+Exact figures can only be provided once we obtain your lease and the leasehold information pack.
+This list is not exhaustive, and other disbursements may apply depending on the terms of the lease.
+We can provide you with a tailored quote for all stages of your particular case once we know about your specific circumstances.

 Stages of selling a house